Viktor Ganzha

 Then, I set specific goals to focus on during the creation of this level.

-I decided to skip paper design and create a quick blockout in Unreal Engine 5 for several reasons:1.
+I decided to skip paper design and create a quick prototype in Unreal Engine 5 for several reasons:1.
 This is a solo project.

 2. It saved me a lot of time since I could quickly test multiple blockout variations and determine the level geometry I wanted.

-I created the first greybox in Hammer.
+I created the first blockout in Hammer.
 I placed team spawns and scripts for playtesting.

 ITERATE